 Federal Corporate Average Fuel Economy (CAFE) Standards coupled with heightened consumer sensitivities to the environmental impact of using fossil fuels are tightening fuel consumption requirements for the auto industry.

 In response, automotive manufacturers are pursuing ways to reduce the weight of vehicles without compromising performance or safety by using plastic components to replace steel.
-Among leading solutions are thermoplastic composites used as molding plastics that are just as strong — and significantly lighter than — the steel and aluminum they are engineered to replace.
+The growing market for electric vehicles is further driving the need as added weight decreases a vehicle's range between recharging.
+Among leading solutions are thermoplastic composites that are just as strong — and significantly lighter than — the steel and aluminum they are engineered to replace.

-Here are a few common composite formulations used in the latest injection-molded automotive components:
+The use of plastics in the automotive industry has proven extremely beneficial.
+Here are a few common metal replacement plastic composite formulations used in the latest injection-molded automotive components:

 Short Glass Fiber-Reinforced Plastic

 Reinforcing plastic with short glass fibers improves strength, stiffness and heat deflection capabilities.
-For the automotive industry, these glass-reinforced polyamides and polyphthalamides accomplish the main goal of vehicle light weighting; however, their high glass fiber content (up to 50% in some instances) and resulting high modulus have also made them preferred materials for cylinder heads and other engine cooling components.
+For the automotive industry, these glass-reinforced polyamides and polyphthalamides accomplish the main goal of vehicle lightweighting; however, their high glass fiber content (up to 50% in some instances) and resulting high modulus also make them preferred materials for cylinder heads and other engine cooling components.
 Further, automotive manufacturers are using short glass fiber-reinforced plastic in the part design of several existing plastic components to improve longevity.

 Long Glass Fiber-Reinforced Plastic

-Long glass fiber-reinforced thermoplastics and polypropylene give auto manufacturers a high-performance, lightweight option for designing vehicle components that require thinner walls.
-While long glass fiber-reinforced plastic is more expensive than other options, manufacturers realize cost savings in the materials’ lower specific gravity as compared to other resins such as polyamide or polycarbonate/acrylonitrile butadiene styrene.
+Long glass fiber-reinforced thermoplastics give auto manufacturers a high-performance, light weight option for designing vehicle components that require thinner walls.
+While long glass fiber-reinforced plastic is more expensive than other options, manufacturers realize cost savings in the materials’ lower specific gravity as compared to unfilled resins.
+Some auto parts in development or production include brake pedals, seat backs, airbag housings and other components.

-Clearly, the automotive industry is embracing the possibilities – and realities – of plastics.
-Learn more by contacting an injection molding company like Kaysun or downloading Converting Metal Automotive Components to Plastic: A Manufacturer’s Guide.
-Click the button below for your free copy.
+Clearly, the automotive industry is embracing the possibilities — and realities — of plastics replacing metals.
+Learn more by contacting an injection molding company with experience and expertise in the automotive market like Kaysun.
+And be sure to download Converting Metal Automotive Components to Plastic: A Manufacturer’s Guide.